-- to streamline application and company selection process; - to automate verification and disbursement process; - to conduct analytics on aggregated project- or fund-level impacts; - to inform implementers project management.
+- to streamline application and company selection process; - to automate verification and disbursement process: - to conduct analytics on aggregated project- or fund-level impacts; - to inform implementers project management.

-In practice, this can mean anything from sending electronic documents by email, to uploading documents to web-based platforms, to engaging with artificial intelligence (AI) in Q&A sessions.
-The appropriate form of digitalisation depends a lot on the donors' requirements and the applicants' capacities and needs.
-If donor requirements are very complex or applicants are inexperienced, technical advisory and an easy-to-reach contact person are crucial to support enterprises in refining their SIINC intervention strategies.
+In practice, this can mean anything from sending electronic documents by email, to uploading documents to web-based platforms, to engaging with artificial intelligence (Al) in Q&A sessions.
+The appropriate form of digitalisation depends a lot on the donors' requirements and the applicants' ca-